TemiTayo2304/Car-Price-Prediction-Report/README.md

 Interpretation from regression analysis;

-Adjusted R square indicated that 41% of the variance in the price of the car can be explained by the drive wheel.
-The variable "rwd" (Rear-Wheel Drive) has a low p-value of 0.00, indicating a statistically significant relationship with car prices.
+Adjusted R square indicated that 41% of the variance in the price of the car can be explained by the drive wheel specifically the variable "rwd" wwhich is statistically significant relationship with car prices.
 Including this variable in the model would be beneficial as it shows a strong association with the target variable. “fwd” on the other hand is not statistically significant and may not be needed to improve model predictive accuracy.

 #Cylinder Number

 Interpretation from regression analysis;

-the adjusted R square indicates that 63% of variance in the price of car can be explained by the cylinder number.
+Adjusted R square indicates that 63% of variance in the price of car can be explained by the cylinder number.
 The variables "four," "six," "five," "three," and "two" have low p-values (all less than 0.05), suggesting statistically significant relationships with car prices.
 Including these variables in the model would be relevant as they provide information about the engine's cylinder configuration, which can influence car prices.

 #Engine Type

+Interpretation;

-Interpretation; the adjusted R square indicates that 22% of variance in the price of car can be explained by the drive wheel.
-The variables "ohcf," "L," "ohc," and "rotor" have low p-values (all less than 0.05), indicating statistically significant relationships with car prices.
-Including these variables in the model would be valuable as they represent different engine types, which can impact car prices.
+Adjusted R square indicates that 22% of variance in the price of car can be explained by the drive wheel.
+The variables "ohcf," "L," "ohc," and "rotor" have low p-values (all less than 0.05), indicates statistical significance relationships with car prices.
+Including these variables in the model would be valuable.

 #Car Body

-Interpretation;

-the adjusted R square indicates that 14% of the variance in the price of the car can be explained by the drive wheel.
-The p-values associated with the rwd indicate that it is statistically significant but that of fwd indicates that it is not statistically significant and may not provide meaningful insights or improve model predictive accuracy.
+ Interpretation from regression analysis

 #Door Number

-Interpretation; the adjusted R square of 0% shows that the price of car cannot be explained by the door number.
-The p-values associated with the door number (four) is very high which indicates that it is not statistically significant and including it in the model may not be necessary as it does not provide strong evidence of influencing car price.
+Price of car cannot be explained by the door number (Adjusted R is 0%).
+The door number “four”is not statistically significant and including it in the model may not be necessary as it does not provide strong evidence of influencing car price.

 #Aspiration